WHO ARE WE?

 Director of Advocacy

-Aside from this, Mike is regularly featured in Canada’s mainstream media, having been published many times in the National Post, Vancouver Sun, and the Calgary Herald.
-He also has been interviewed by Sun News, CBC News, CPAC and various radio talk shows across the country.
-Mike regularly speaks at community events, universities, schools, and churches about abortion and steps that can be taken to promote justice for the pre-born.
+Mike has been featured in Canada’s mainstream media, having been published many times in the National Post, Vancouver Sun, and the Calgary Herald.
+He also has been interviewed by the National Post, CBC News, CPAC and various radio talk shows across the country.
+Mike regularly speaks at community events, schools, and churches about euthanasia and abortion, and steps that can be taken to promote justice for vulnerable Canadians who are enduring suffering.

-Mike lives in British Columbia with his wife Jennifer and their six children.
+Mike lives in British Columbia with his wife Jennifer and they are the parents of six children, one who has been promoted to his home in heaven with Jesus.

 Contact Mike at [email protected]